zhuowei/commercialization-public/manufacture/desktop/understanding-servicing-strategies.md

 -   Check the applicability of a Windows Installer application patch (.msp file).

 -   Enumerate applications and application patches installed in a Windows image.

+-   Add siloed provisioning packages to an applied image.

 -   Apply the offline servicing section of an unattended answer file.